 School should be a safe place.
-But, if you’re a student who’s being abused by a boyfriend or girlfriend who also attends your school, safety is no longer a given.
+But, if you’re a student who’s being abused by a partner who also attends your school, safety is no longer a given.
 In fact, school has probably become a pretty scary place.

 Dating abuse is a widespread problem, and our School-Based Programs bring together parents, students, teachers, and administrators to help combat it and prevent it.
 Then we work to foster a coordinated response to abuse within the school community.

 Our school-based programming includes:

 - Training teachers, administrators, and staff.

 - Engaging parents so they become part of the school community’s response.

 - Sponsoring events to raise awareness about teen dating abuse.

 - Incorporating messages about abuse and healthy relationships in the classroom.

 - Making appropriate referrals for support and assistance.

 - Helping to develop teen dating abuse policies.